Best & Worst Subaru Crosstrek Years

 The Best Years: 2022, 2023

-By 2022 and 2023, the Subaru Crosstrek had firmly established itself as a reliable and versatile compact SUV.
-These years showcased Subaru’s finesse in addressing past concerns while introducing state-of-the-art features.
+By 2022 and 2023, the Subaru Crosstrek had firmly planted its flag in the dependable and versatile compact SUV territory.
+These years showcased Subaru’s knack for addressing past hiccups while rolling out cutting-edge features.

-The advanced STARLINK Multimedia system’s integration continued, offering a seamless connectivity experience for drivers.
-Safety remained paramount, with the EyeSight Driver Assist Technology becoming more prevalent across trims, incorporating features like adaptive cruise control and pre-collision braking.
+The STARLINK Multimedia system continued to evolve, offering drivers a seamless connectivity experience.
+Safety remained a vital priority, with the EyeSight Driver Assist Technology becoming more widespread across trims, bringing features like adaptive cruise control and pre-collision braking to the table.

-Furthermore, the fuel efficiency of the Crosstrek during these years was commendable, reaching 20 mpg for city and an impressive 39 mpg for highway driving.
-J.D Power ranked 2022 and 2023 Crosstrek models at #3 in the Small SUV segment.
+Fuel efficiency?
+Pretty impressive at 20 mpg in the city and a cost-effective 39 mpg on the highway.
+No wonder J.D Power ranked the 2022 and 2023 Crosstrek models at #3 in the Compact SUV segment.

 The Neutral Years: 2020, 2021

-While 2020 and 2021 Crosstrek models indeed brought forth several enhancements in technology and drivetrain options, they weren’t free from consumer complaints.
+While the 2020 and 2021 Crosstrek models brought some groundbreaking upgrades in tech and drivetrain options, they weren’t completely problem-free.

 The Worst Years: 2018, 2019

-Notably, electrical system malfunctions and engine stalling became areas of concern.
-Subaru found itself addressing these through recalls, including one for the Engine Control Module (ECM) potentially causing short circuits and another concerning the aluminum Positive Crankcase Ventilation (PCV) valve.
-The latter could result in components entering the engine, possibly causing a loss of power during drives.
+But that’s not all – electrical system malfunctions and engine stalling joined the party as new areas of concern.
+Subaru found itself issuing recalls, including one for the Engine Control Module (ECM) potentially causing brief circuits, and another for the aluminum Positive Crankcase Ventilation (PCV) valve.
+The latter could result in components entering the engine, possibly causing a loss of power mid-drive.
+Not exactly what you want when you’re cruising down the interstate!

-Another recall in 2021, affecting the 2018 and 2019 models, pertained to the rear stabilizer bracket bolts, which posed a risk of loosening and detaching.
+Another recall in 2021, affecting the 2018 and 2019 models, dealt with rear stabilizer bracket bolts that could loosen and detach.
+Talk about a potential nerve-wracking ride!

-These setbacks, combined with a competitive compact SUV market, meant that while the 2018 and 2019 Crosstreks had their merits, they were overshadowed by the challenges they presented.
+These setbacks, combined with intense competition in the compact SUV market, meant that while the 2018 and 2019 Crosstreks had their merits, they were overshadowed by the challenges they presented.

 Subaru Crosstrek Average Resale Values